Linda Martell: 1962–1969: R&B beginnings and musical shift

 In 1962, The Anglos took an eight-hour bus ride to Muscle Shoals, Alabama where they recorded their first R&B single.
 Re-named Linda Martell and the Anglos, Fire Records released "A Little Tear (Was Falling from My Eyes)" the same year.
 The single was unsuccessful.
 The group performed regularly.
 They also sang backup vocals for R&B performers, such as The Drifters and Jimmy Hughes.
-Linda Martell and the Anglos (sometimes credited as "The Angelos") released several more singles on the Vee-Jay label, such as "Lonely Hours."
-David Browne of Rolling Stone called the song "simmering, forlorn girl-group pop."
-The group parted ways after her cousin got married.
-Her sister left the group soon after and Martell was a solo act for the first time in her career.
-For several years, she continued singing R&B music.
+Linda Martell and the Anglos (sometimes credited as "The Angelos") released several more singles on the Vee-Jay label, such as "Lonely Hours".
+David Browne of Rolling Stone called the song "simmering, forlorn girl-group pop".

+The group had recorded "Backfield in Motion" (no connection to the Mel & Tim song of the same name) which was released in 1964.
+This song was composed by Elzie Bynem, who was Linda Martell's brother.
+It was advertised in the 7 March 1964 issue of Cash Box, and the impression given was that "Backfield in Motion" was to be the A side, and "Bad Motorcycle" the B side.
+The recordings were issued on Tollie 9003.
+However, it appears that "Bad Motorcycle" at some later stage turned out to be the A side.